ddnexus/pagy/docs/toolbox/paginators/keyset.md

 : The hash of attributes of the `keyset` columns of a record.

 `cutoff`
 : The value that identifies where the `page` ends, and the `next` one begins.
-It is the `Base64` URL-safe encoded string of the serialized array of the `keyet attribute` values.
+It is the `Base64` URL-safe encoded string of the serialized array of the `keyset attribute` values.

 `cutoffs`
 : The array of `cutoff`s of the known pagination state, used only by [keynav](keynav_js) to keep track of the visited pages during the navigation.
 They are cached in the `sessionStorage` of the client.